 In the Mediterranean, vines and olive trees have always grown side by side, making olive oil as integral to the Italian culture as wine.
 Olive oil is inescapable in Italian cooking; from pasta dishes to vegetables, to meat or fish, it’s hard to find a recipe that doesn’t include a drizzle of extra virgin olive […]

 Chocolate first made its way to Italy in the 16th century, soon after Spanish explorers imported the cocoa bean from the new world.
-Although it was first used only as a drink for the privileged, it didn’t take long for chocolate to earn a beloved place in Italian desserts.
-These days, you’ll find Italian chocolate […]
+Although it was first used only as a drink for the privileged, it didn’t take long for the chocolate to earn a beloved place in Italian desserts.
+These days, you’ll find Italian […]

 This short, concise list of Italian cheese terms will help you read the label and understand the taste terms, and will also assist with reading Italian menus.
 There are additionally some technical cheesemaking terms defined here, let us know what we can add to make the list more complete!
 A-Z Affumicato – smoked Amarognolo – […]